 - As a presenter, I can tell you that it’s quite distracting when people are coming and going while I’m speaking; out of respect for the presenter, please arrive on time and avoid leaving mid-session.

 - The exhibit hall is packed to the rafters when it first opens during the dedicated hall hours.
 If you want to actually talk to the exhibitors, come later in the week.

 - A major stretch of Howard Street in downtown SF is blocked off for OOW, so traffic in the Moscone area is a nightmare.
-So driving is a bad idea, and even taxis are problematic.
-Use public transit (particular the BART and SF Muni on Market street) instead.
+Driving is a bad idea, and even taxis are problematic.
+Use public transit (particularly the BART and SF Muni on Market street) instead.
 The BART even gives you a one-seat right to SFO airport.

-- My favourite hangout: the “Living Room” bar in the W hotel lobby, across from Moscone at 3rd and Howard.
-A good place to find the Pythian crowd and other cool kids.
+- My favorite hangout: The “Living Room” bar in the W hotel lobby, across from Moscone at 3rd and Howard.
+It’s a good place to find the Pythian crowd and other cool kids.

 Interested in working with Michael?
 Schedule a tech call.